 Learn more about the new brand typeface, ASU Awesome.

+Patterns are part of the graphical elements associated with the ASU brand.
 A set of standard patterns have been developed for asu.edu and the system can be adopted by units to develop additional options.
 The patterns should have meaning for the university, unit, program, etc., and not be arbitrary in nature or purely decorative.

-Review use guidelines for asu.edu.
+Learn more about pattern guidelines for asu.edu.

 Core principles in our brand designs